Things to Consider while Choosing Accounting Software for Your Small Business

 You won’t need functions to monitor stocks or create payslips for your employees if you’re a sole trader or self-employed in your limited company.

-You can share your login information with your accountant, but that might cause a problem if you both want to access at the same time.
+You can share your login information with your accountant, but that might cause a problem if you both want to access it simultaneously.
 Also, sharing your personal information, even with your accountant, is not recommended for safety and privacy reasons.
-Adding another user might increase the subscription fee, so you might want to consider a cheaper version if you’re working with a tight budget.
+Finally, adding another user might increase the subscription fee, so you might want to consider a cheaper version if you’re working with a tight budget.

 Access to details of your expenses, income, liabilities, and assets should be easy.
 Being able to connect your business bank account to your accounting software is another plus.
 You can check if you can manage VAT, PAYE, Self-Assessment tax returns, and end-of-year accounts filing with HMRC.